1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 1. Die Crack Errors

 Die cracks appear as raised lines on coins caused by fractures that develop in overused dies during the striking process.
-These cracks manifest as thin, jagged raised lines crossing various parts of the coin’s surface, most commonly appearing near high-stress areas where the die must repeatedly strike metal at brutal speeds.
+These cracks manifest as thin, jagged raised lines crossing various parts of the coin’s surface, most commonly appearing near high-stress areas where the die must repeatedly strike metal.

 2. Die Break and Cud Errors